maxxie114/JavaSmallProject/README.md

-# a java project I made, a game, might not be interesting, but well made.
+ <b>a java project I made, a game, might not be interesting, but well made.</b>

 ## The how to play tutorial is in:
 - help --> howToPlay